 A proud native New Yorker, Christine enjoyed many years as a writer, media consultant, and documentary film and television producer before earning her MSW.
 She continues to pursue her passion for storytelling though documentary projects highlighting the importance of connection and community.
 As writer and co-producer of Lost Angels: Skid Row is My Home, she received the VOICE Award from the Substance Abuse and Mental Health Services Administration (SAMHSA) for educating the public about the experiences of people in recovery from mental illness.
 More recently, she wrote and co-produced the 2016 documentary feature, Los Punks: We Are All We Have, chronicling the vibrant DIY punk rock scene in East and South Los Angeles.

-Christine is a longstanding board member of the Institute for Independent Media, publisher of the award-winning website, AlterNet, and in her free time, Christine enjoys hitting the farmer’s market, taking a barre class, and planning weekend getaways.
+Christine is a longstanding board member of the Institute for Independent Media and in her free time, Christine enjoys hitting the farmer’s market, taking a barre class, and planning weekend getaways.
 She is licensed as a clinical social worker by the states of California and New York and lives in Northeast LA with her family and two demanding cats.

 CA License # 29314